The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 If you’re looking to claim Universal Credit, you’ll need to have an account for it to be paid into.
 You can take this out with a bank, a building society, or an alternative provider.
 If you have a poor credit rating or have been made bankrupt, you may not be able to get a traditional current account.
 You could consider a basic bank account instead, as these often accept people with lower credit ratings.

 However, these can incur high charges if you go overdrawn, up to £15 per transaction.
 As the Universal Credit benefit is paid monthly, as opposed to bi-weekly like the Jobseeker's Allowance, there could be a higher risk of you accidentally going overdrawn if you’re not used to budgeting within this timeframe.
-The thinkmoney Personal Account is one alternative you could consider, as this also accepts people with lower credit ratings and those who have been declared bankrupt.
+The thinkmoney Managed Current Account is one alternative you could consider, as this also accepts people with lower credit ratings and those who have been declared bankrupt.
 There’s just one monthly fee to pay with no extra charges, so you won’t go into an unauthorised overdraft.

 Help with budgeting

 If you receive housing benefits and your rent is paid directly to your landlord, this could also help you, as on Universal Credit, you’ll have to manage your rent yourself.
-The thinkmoney Personal Account will save your rent money, so you won’t be tempted to spend too much of your benefits.
+The thinkmoney Managed Current Account will save your rent money, so you won’t be tempted to spend too much of your benefits.
 If you’re interested in finding out more information or applying for the account, you can do so here.